PERIODONTAL TREATMENT AFTERCARE

 5.)
 Antibiotics: Some animals with evidence of severe subgingival infection may require antibiotics for 10 days or so following their teeth cleaning.
 This decision is made on a case by case basis, and your companion may or may not need to go home on antibiotics.

 6.)
-Now is a good time to start thinking about PREVENTION of periodontal disease.
-If your companion already has periodontal disease, the teeth cleaning was an important part of slowing the progression of the disease.
+Now is a good time to start thinking about the PREVENTION of periodontal disease.
+If your companion already has periodontal disease, teeth cleaning was an important part of slowing the progression of the disease.
 There are other steps you can take to prevent or delay the progression of periodontal disease.
 Brushing your cat or dog’s teeth can be an important part of maintaining good oral health.
 Both finger brushes and “regular” toothbrushes are available.
 It is important to use dog/cat toothpaste as opposed to human toothpaste.
 Your companion will also probably enjoy the variety of flavored toothpaste available for animals (poultry, malt, and vanilla-mint flavors).
 Many dogs enjoy having their teeth brushed because the toothpaste is actually a “treat” for them!
 Cats may or may not view the toothpaste as a treat!
 Remember that your companion’s mouth is sore right now, so wait for about a week to start brushing his/her teeth.
 If your companion had Doxirobe antibiotic resin applied under the gumline, you will want to wait 2 weeks to start brushing.
 Starting sooner may result in accidentally brushing away the resin!
 Also, keep in mind that daily brushing is most efficacious; weekly brushing may be no better than not brushing at all.

 7.)
 DIET: Much has been made of dry food vs. canned food for the prevention of dental disease in dogs and cats.
 In truth, it probably doesn’t make much difference.
 If you feed dry food to your dog/cat and his/her periodontal health is good, chances are that feeding canned food would produce the same result.
 Some animals just seem to be more prone to periodontal disease than others.
-However, there is a dietary option which could potentially make a BIG difference to your animal’s periodontal health.
-Science Diet T/D is a dry food which breaks in such a way as to shear tartar off of your dog or cat’s teeth.
-It is most effective at PREVENTING tartar build-up on teeth which have recently been cleaned.
+However, there is a dietary option that could potentially make a BIG difference to your animal’s periodontal health.
+Science Diet T/D is a dry food that breaks in such a way as to shear tartar off of your dog or cat’s teeth.
+It is most effective at PREVENTING tartar build-up on teeth that have recently been cleaned.
 We recommend starting your dog or cat on this diet approximately one week after the teeth cleaning (to allow time for any soreness to go away).
 Obese or overweight animals should not be put on this diet since it is a relatively palatable diet which animals tend to gain weight on.
 The diet also is not designed for pregnant or lactating animals.
 Animals with severe periodontal disease should have their teeth cleaned before going on this diet.

 WHY CHOOSE US?